knmac/DumDum_Project/README.md

-This game is currently on hold, due to budget issue.
+This game is currently on hold, due to budget issues.
 You can still visit our [homepage](https://dumdumgreatadventure.wordpress.com) for more information.

 The game (Android platform), is available for free via the following links:
  - Link 1: [click here](https://dumdumgreatadventure.wordpress.com/download/).